pu2clr/SI4735/examples/SI47XX_KITS/PLAMEN/README.md

 * The PLAMEN_SI5351_SI4732_STM32 folder has the original Plamen's firmware.
+* The POC_FM is a minimal sketch to check the KIT on FM mode (It is working fine)
+* The POC_AM is a minimal sketch to check the KIT on AM mode (Under construction...)
-* The PU2CLR_SI5351_SI4732_STM32 folder has the Ricardo's firmware version for Plamen's Hardware.
+* The PU2CLR_SI5351_SI4732_STM32 folder has the Ricardo's firmware version for Plamen's Hardware (under construction...).